in Rogers, Bentonville, Fayetteville, Springdale Arkansas

 Your breast reconstruction surgery will be performed in our fully accredited, state-of-the-art, on-site surgical center.
 There are three surgical options when it comes to breast reconstruction surgery: the use of breast implants, reconstruction of the breasts using the patient’s own skin and fat, or a combination of these methods.

 If the patient chooses to receive breast implants, a breast tissue expander will be placed beneath the chest muscle to form an envelope to place the implant into.
 Then, the expander will be removed and replaced with implants.

 If the patient chooses to undergo reconstruction using a flap of their own tissues, tissues, fat, and muscles will be removed from the back, abdomen, or buttocks in order to create a new breast mound.

-Dr. Taylor will discuss your options based on the precise characteristics of your bests and your aesthetic goals.
+Dr. Taylor or Dr. Kania will discuss your options based on the precise characteristics of your breasts and your aesthetic goals.

 Breast reconstruction results are long-lasting.
 In the case that a breast implant ruptures, additional surgery may be required to revise the area.
 Patients should also understand that breast reconstruction will not combat the effects of aging, and gravity may affect the size and shape of the breasts over time.